AdobeDocs/experience-manager-learn.en/help/forms/aem-forms-and-adobe-sign/create-adobe-sign-cloud-configuration.md

 ---
-title: Create Adobe Sign Cloud Configuration
+title: Create Acrobat Sign Cloud Configuration
 description: Cloud services configuration in AEM allows you to create integration between AEM and other cloud applications.
-The following video will walk you through the steps needed to create cloud services configuration to integrate AEM with Adobe Sign.
+The following video will walk you through the steps needed to create cloud services configuration to integrate AEM with Acrobat Sign.
 feature: Adaptive Forms
 thumbnail: 38179.jpg
 kt: 6033